-In order to show that these models are effective on larger data sets, we show the results of our models on the Million Covid-19 Twitter and Election 2020 Twitter data sets, compared with the results of the best-performing baseline models.
+In order to show that these models are effective on larger data sets, we show the results of our models on the Million Covid-19 and Election 2020 data sets, compared with the results of the best-performing baseline models.
 While TND is slower than LDA, it is still considerably faster than other models that attempt to account for noise distributions and embedding spaces, like CSTM.
-With this in mind, we use this section to show the transferability and reusability of TND's noise distributions and how NLDA's φ parameter allows us to easily adapt a noise distribution to any number of topics.
-The results we present use the following parameters for TND: $\alpha = 0.1$, $\beta_0 = 0.01$, $\beta_1 = 25$, k = 30, $\nu = 1.5$, and $\mu = \{0, 3, 5, 10\}$.
-We tested NLDA on $k = \{10, 20, 30, 50, 100\}$ and $\phi = \{5, 10, 15, 20, 25, 30\}$, but show only the best parameter settings for clarity.
+With this in mind, we use this section to show the transferability and reusability of TND's noise distributions and how NLDA's $\phi$ parameter allows us to easily adapt a noise distribution to any number of topics.

+The results we present use the following parameters for TND: $\alpha = 0.1, \beta_0 = 0.01, \beta_1 = 25, k = 30, \nu = 1.5, \text{ and } \mu = \{0, 3, 5, 10\}$ .
+We tested NLDA on $k = \{10, 20, 30, 50, 100\}$ and $\phi = \{5, 10, 15, 20\}$ , but show only the best parameter settings for clarity.

-Figure 3c presents the topic coherence and topic diversity of the models built using the Million Covid-19 data set with and without embedding sampling.
-By adjusting μ , we can control how many words are sampled from the embedding space.
-Increasing μ causes more words to be sampled, whereas setting it to zero will cause no words to be sampled.
-In Figure 3c, topic diversity is plotted on the x-axis, and topic coherence is on the y-axis.
-Again, NLDA produces results with consistently high topic coherence and topic diversity across k values with $\phi = 10$.
-It is clear here that for TND, using $\mu > 0$, meaning incorporating the embedding space to some extent, improves the coherence of NLDA substantially.
-It is interesting to note that there is not much difference in the results when $\mu = 3$ and $\mu = 10$.
-In other words, the number of words used for the embedding sample is less important than just incorporating it.
-However, as a standalone model, TND is far more coherent when $\mu=0$.
+Figure 2c presents the topic coherence and topic diversity of the models built using the Million Covid-19 data set.
+In Figure 2c, topic diversity is plotted on the x-axis, and topic coherence is on the y-axis.
+Again, NLDA produces results with consistently high topic coherence and topic diversity across k values with $\phi = 10$ .
+It is clear here that for TND, using $\mu > 0$ , meaning incorporating the embedding space to some extent, improves the coherence of NLDA substantially.
+However, as a standalone model, TND is far more coherent when $\mu = 0$ .
 TND alone is always at least as good as LDA, and also produces a noise distribution that can be used by researchers to better understand the context-specific noise present in their data sets.
-NLDA's coherence improvement over its competitors is amplified on the Million Covid-19 Twitter data set.
+NLDA's coherence improvement over its competitors is amplified on the Million Covid-19 data set.
 Its topic coherence increases by 19% over TND and 24% over LDA.
 It also increases the topic diversity by 21% over TND and 18% over LDA.
-The coherence of topics likely drops due to the size of the data set - as more documents are added to a data set, more words exist in the vocabulary, and the overall sparsity of the data set increases, thereby reducing the probability of more sets of words appearing together.
+The coherence of topics likely drops due to the size of the data set - as more documents are added to a data set, more words exist in the vocabulary, and the overall sparsity of the data set increases, thereby reducing the probability of words appearing together.